 - from third parties such as your financial adviser, platform provider, lawyer or other agents or credit reporting agencies, credit providers, or identity verification service providers, if you authorise us to do so; and

-- from publically or commercially available sources for the purpose of complying with customer due diligence obligations under relevant legislation (e.g. anti-money laundering laws).
+- from publicly or commercially available sources for the purpose of complying with customer due diligence obligations under relevant legislation (e.g. anti-money laundering laws).

 3. What if you do not provide certain information?

-If you provide us with incomplete details on a contact form or application form (including answering questions to ensure you are likely to be within the target market for the product), we may not be able to provide you with the product or service until the application is complete.
+If you provide us with incomplete details on a contact form or application form (including answering questions to ensure you are likely to be within the target market for the product), we may not be able to provide you with the information, product, or service until you provide the details we require.

 If you choose not to disclose your Tax File Number ('TFN'), TFN exemption or Australian Business Number ('ABN'), we may have to deduct tax at the highest marginal rate (plus the Medicare levy) from distributions or income payments made to you.
 If you are a foreign tax resident and you have not provided us with information we have requested about your tax residency (i.e. your Tax Identification Number or similar number issued by the relevant foreign tax authority), we may not be able to process your request, or we may be required to notify the Australian Taxation Office (ATO).

 If you choose not to disclose your account details or correctly answer verification questions, we may not be able to process the transactions you request or allow access to our online services.

 4. How do we use and disclose your personal information?

 Challenger may collect, use and disclose your personal information for the primary purpose of providing the information, products and/or services requested, as well as for related purposes such as: